AnnaAD/security/private_information_retrieval/foundations.md

     - server sends back (d-k) dimension. when k = d-1, sends back n^(1/d).

 user has power over database servers in the sense that access control is not possible?
+- nope! could have identity vector multiplied on the query, that zeros out forbidden row req.